 The Action Plan on Financing Sustainable Growth supports the objectives of the European Green Deal, by directing private investments towards activities that support the transition to a climate-neutral, climate-resilient, resource-efficient and just economy.

-The action plan consists of ten key actions that can be sub-divided into three different categories, as seen in the figure below.
+The action plan consists of ten key actions divided into three different categories

 Relation of the EU Taxonomy to the disclosure regulations

 Whereas the first disclosures of non-financial companies and financial market participants on Taxonomy-alignment are due by the beginning of next year, the SFRD and review of the NFRD are on a shorter timeline and coming into force already this year.
 The soonest being the SFDR that applies as early as March 10, 2021, followed by a review of the NFRD by April 2021.